Create your own Minecraft Server

 We need this deployment script to do three things:

-/// A deployment script to create the config in the file share.
+to transfer them to the storage account./// A deployment script to create the config in the file share.

 let deployConfig =